Suryam-Shaurya/Valorant_Team_Winning_Prediction/README.md

 The model predicted the winning chance of Team A(39.87%) is less than Team B(60.13%).
 Hence Team A would lose the match.
 In actuality, Team A lost the game with a score of 9-13.

+> Please note that data for certain players may not be found due to their private account settings.

 ## Model

 * This project presents an ensemble model composed of **four base classifiers** for  predictions.
 The ensemble model combines the outputs of the following four base models: